projectglow/glow/docs/source/etl/data-simulation.rst

 Simulate Genotypes
 ==================

-This data simulation notebook downloads two chromosomes from the 1000 Genomes Project, and returns a Delta Lake table with a simulated set of genomtypes for `n_samples`, maintaining hardy-weinberg equilibrium and allele frequency for each variant.
+This data simulation notebook downloads chromosomes `21` and `22` from the 1000 Genomes Project, and returns a Delta Lake table with a simulated set of genotypes for `n_samples` and `n_variants`, maintaining hardy-weinberg equilibrium and allele frequency for each variant.

 .. notebook:: .. etl/simulate_delta_pvcf.html